Isuzu Aska: South America (Chile, Ecuador)

 From 1984, the Aska was assembled in Arica, Chile from CKD kits and sold as Chevrolet Aska in the Chilean domestic market and in Ecuador.
 Chilean Askas came in three equipment levels (LT, Limited, and Deluxe), with two engines and either automatic or five-speed manual transmissions.
 While the two lesser versions both received a 91 PS 1.8-litre coupled to the five-speed, the Deluxe got the larger 2-litre with 100 PS, only fitted with the automatic transmission.

 South-East Asia and New Zealand

-The Aska was exported to Southeast Asia, where it was known as the Isuzu JJ, and to New Zealand as the Holden Camira (JJ) between 1984 and 1987, in lieu of the JD Camira, manufactured in Australia because the previous Australian-sourced JB Camira fared badly in the New Zealand market (nonetheless, the JD series wagon was imported concurrently from Australia).
+The Aska was exported to Southeast Asia, where it was known as the Isuzu JJ.
+It was also exported to New Zealand as the Holden Camira (JJ) between 1984 and 1987.
+This replaced the Australian-sourced JD Camira, because its predecessor, the JB Camira, had fared badly in the New Zealand market.
+However, the JD series wagon was retained, albeit imported concurrently from Australia rather than locally assembled.
 General Motors New Zealand switched back to the updated Australian version (JE) in 1987 due to the strengthening of Japanese Yen.
 In Indonesia, the two-liter version with 74 kW was briefly sold as the "Holden Aska" alongside the 1.6-liter Camira.